 Have Backbone; Disagree and Commit

-Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
+Leaders focus on the key inputs for their business and deliver them with the right quality and timely fashion.
 Despite setbacks, they rise to the occasion and never settle.

 Our take: Behavioral questions under this LP often ask for stories where a candidate had to deliver on an essential objective or manage a project effectively despite conflicting priorities.

 We started in a garage, but we’re not there anymore.
 We are big, impact the world, and are far from perfect.
 We must be humble and thoughtful about even the secondary effects of our actions.

 Our local communities, planet, and future generations must improve daily.
 We must begin each day with a determination to make, do, and be better for our customers, employees, partners, and the world at large.
 And we must end every day knowing we can do even more tomorrow.
 Leaders create more than they consume and always leave things better than how they found them.

 Our Take: Success and Scale Bring Broad Responsibility is among the two newest LPs recently added to the core 14.
 This LP reflects Amazon’s maturity as a global organization that influences communities beyond those directly transact with the business (as customers or suppliers).